Sai-10z/DiseaseSense/README.md

 ---

-## 📸 Project Snapshots
+# 📸 Project Snapshots

-The screenshots below demonstrate the complete **DiseaseSense** workflow, from the landing page and symptom selection to machine learning predictions and personalized care guidance.
+The screenshots below showcase the complete **DiseaseSense** workflow, from symptom selection to AI-powered disease prediction and care guidance.

 ### 🏠 1.
 Home / Landing Page